There is a wide range of facilities at our Knights Park campus, where this course is based.

 We have recently expanded and upgraded our workshops, enabling you to work alongside and be inspired by students from other creative disciplines.

 Our specialist support and technical staff will help you get the most from our facilities.
-In the first year, for example, introductory sessions give you the skills you need to use all of our workshops.

 Specialist facilities include: